near/docs/docs/bos/queryapi/context.md

 ### Log

-Your indexing code is executed on a GCP compute instance.
+Your indexing code is executed on a cloud compute instance.
 Therefore, things like `console.log` are surfaced to the machine itself.
 To surface `console.log` statements not only to the machine but also back to you under _Indexer Status_, QueryAPI needs to write these logs to the logging table, which is separate from the developer's schema.
 This [happens in the runner](how-works.md), and QueryAPI maps `console.log` statements in the developer's code to call this function instead, so you can simply use `console.log`, and QueryAPI takes care of the rest.

 ## DB